 How is an inmate’s housing location determined?

 The DOC uses an Inmate Classification System to determine where an inmate is housed.
 An inmate's custody category is determined by a number of factors that include the nature of their current criminal charges, prior criminal history and prior incarceration history.
 The system classifies inmates in the categories of Low, Medium and High.
 Only Low and Medium custody inmates can be housed in the CTF.
-Low, Medium and High custody inmates are housed at the DC Jail.
+Low, Medium and High custody inmates are housed at CDF.

 How do I send mail to an inmate or make a deposit into an inmate’s commissary account?

 To send mail to an inmate, include the inmate’s name, DCDC Number and the address of the DC Jail.
 You can now send money to an inmate through Western Union.
 There are three easy ways to send money: